Can't Forget You (Sonia song)

 "Can't Forget You" is a song by English singer Sonia, released as her second single in September 1989.
 The mid-tempo song later appeared on her debut album, Everybody Knows, released in 1990.
+It was a moderate hit on the chart, reaching number 17 in UK and number five in Ireland.

+Background and writing

-Contrary to fan speculation, "Can't Forget You" was written specifically for Sonia by Stock Aitken & Waterman; it was not initially offered to Kylie Minogue.
+Contrary to fan speculation, "Can't Forget You" was written specifically for Sonia by Stock Aitken Waterman (SAW) and thus was not initially offered to, nor recorded by, Kylie Minogue.
+It was written after Sonia had spoken with Mike Stock about her relationships.